Madonna and Child (Duccio, Metropolitan): Description and influences

 Compared to frescoes and to larger, grander altarpieces, the Madonna and Child—a compact work measuring 11×81/8 inches—is understood to be an tranquil devotional image.
 Intimations of this reading appear in the burnt edges at the bottom of the original engaged frame, likely caused by lit candles positioned directly underneath.

-Looking past the terse simplicity of the image, one can begin to understand the changes Duccio was applying to the depiction of religious figures during the early 14th century.
-Guided by innovative Italian artists of the time such as Giotto, Duccio moved beyond the purely iconic Byzantine and Italo-Byzantine canon in order to create a more tangible connection between viewer and subject.
-We see this in the parapet set at the bottom of the painting, which serves to beguile the viewer into looking past itself and into the space occupied by the Virgin and the Christ Child.
-Commentators have also likened the parapet to a barrier between the vernacular world and the sacred.
+Despite the terse simplicity of the image, the painting reflects some of the changes Duccio was applying to the depiction of religious figures during the early 14th century.
+Guided by innovative Italian artists of the time such as Giotto, Duccio moved beyond the purely iconic Byzantine and Italo-Byzantine canon.

 Aesthetic influences

-The emergent spirit of humanism enlivens this painting in several places—the luminous colors applied to the garments, the gentle folds of the fabric, the fine details showing on the underside of the Virgin's veil, and the childish reach of the hand of Christ to the Virgin's face, whose sorrowful gaze anticipates His grim future.
-It is these qualities that would shape the sensibility of later Sienese painting, and that give Duccio's Madonna and Child such worthy attention and credibility in the history of art.
-Other details found in this image are ones that stay behind in Byzantine tradition and characterize earlier works of Duccio, while the more innovative qualities prosper over time.
-The tooled details in the gold ground are minute and difficult to notice at a far glance but add an important element to the image.
-Punched designs were employed for the halos and the border design, all of which were hand inscribed.
+In his 2005 description of the Metropolitan Museum of Art's acqusition of the painting, the Met curator Keith Christiansen proposed that the colors applied to the garments, the folds of the fabric, the details on the underside of the Virgin's veil, and the childish reach of the hand of the infant all reflect the spirit of humanism emerging in 13th- and 14th-century Italy.
+These qualities, he argued, would shape the sensibility of later Sienese painting and make Duccio's Madonna and Child worthy of attention.
+Details of Byzantine tradition found in the image are characteristic of earlier works of Duccio.
+Christiansen pointed to tooled details in the gold ground and punched designs employed for the halos and the border design.